sivasankarkondabathini/Docker/README.md

 Same thing applies to all scaled containers....if we setup the backup as 5 containers ..master distribute the tasks in master and attached agents.

-so deleting any one of these wl again create ...even if any failure or stop in vm also...
+so deleting any one of these wl again create the tasks ...even on any failure or stop in vm's.